antmicro/kenning/README.md

 * `ModelWrapper` class - trains the model, prepares the model, performs model-specific input preprocessing and output postprocessing, runs inference on host using native framework,
 * `Optimizer` class - optimizes and compiles the model,
 * `Runtime` class - loads the model, performs inference on compiled model, runs target-specific processing of inputs and outputs, and runs performance benchmarks,
-* `RuntimeProtocol` class - implements the communication protocol between the host and the target,
+* `Protocol` class - implements the communication protocol between the host and the target,
 * `DataProvider` class - implements data provision from such sources as camera, TCP connection or others for inference,
 * `OutputCollector` class - implements parsing and utilization of data from inference (such as displaying the visualizations, sending the results to via TCP),
 * `Runner` class - represents single runtime processing block.